Clinical-Genomics/scout/README.md

 TEMPLATES_AUTO_RELOAD = False  			# consider turning off in production
 SECRET_KEY = 'secret key'               # override in production!
 ```

+Most of the config settings are optional.
+A minimal config would consist of SECRET_KEY and MONGO_DBNAME.

 Starting the server in now really easy, for the demo and local development we will use the CLI: